- Home

 Low-to-Moderate Income +

-Participants who are accepted and who meet low-to-moderate (LMI) income criteria for their county receive a full tuition waiver, and are eligible to apply for a seed capital grant in Design Catalyst’s Phase 2.
+Participants who are accepted and who meet low-to-moderate (LMI) income criteria for their county receive a full tuition waiver.

 Above Low-to-Moderate Income +